MetricsGrimoire/MailingListStats/README.md

 Improving MailingListStats
 ---------------------------

-Source code, wiki and ITS available on Github:
+Source code, wiki and it is available on Github:
 * https://github.com/MetricsGrimoire/MailingListStats

 Please write to the developers mailing at